-Crispy Parmesan Ranch Potatoes — The BEST roasted potatoes you’ll ever eat!!
-Tender potatoes seasoned with ranch mix and topped with a CRISPY Parmesan breadcrumb topping!
+Crispy Ranch Potatoes — The BEST ranch roasted potatoes you’ll ever eat!!
+Tender potatoes seasoned with ranch mix and topped with a CRISPY breadcrumb topping!
 So DELICIOUS you don’t even need a main course!!

 Crispy Ranch Roasted Potatoes